Police seize guns and fake warrant card from house in Houghton

 Earlier this month, officers from the North East Regional Specialist Operations Unit (NERSOU) were following up on a tip-off from a partner agency when they visited an address in Houghton alongside staff from Northumbria Police’s Firearms Licencing Department.

-hey questioned a 48-year-old male about a fake Metropolitan Police warrant card holder which he was in possession of, but were told that it had been bought online and the item was to form part of a special police memorabilia collection
+On arrival at the property, they questioned a 48-year-old male about a fake Metropolitan Police warrant card holder which he was in possession of, but were told that it had been bought online and the item was to form part of a special police memorabilia collection

-After the visit, the man volunteerarily surrended his shotguns and firearms licence to the Northumbria Police Firearms Licencing department for review and the Force is reviewing his licence.
+After the visit, the man volunteerarily surrended his shotguns and firearms licence to the Northumbria Police Firearms Licencing department for review and the Force is currently reviewing his licence.

 A spokesperson from the NERSOU Disruption Team said the man had denied any criminal intent with regard to the fake warant card holder: “By working with our partners, we can ensure a joined up approach to protecting our communities as part of Operation Sentinel, our multi-force approach to tackling serious and organised crime.

 “Whilst the male spoken to about the fake warrant card claimed that he only wanted it for memorabilia reasons, anyone using a fake warrant card could find themselves under arrest for false representation and impersonating a police officer.